Learning to paint with acrylics can be a fun and rewarding journey.

 Below you’ll find a list of tips, tricks and advice that I have learned over the past 10+ years (and wish I had known when I was just beginning).

-If you want a convenient and time-saving way to learn everything you need as a beginner including a 14 day plan to get you started (so you don’t have to piece things together), you’ll love this Acrylic For Beginners: an A-Z guide to your first acrylic masterpiece .
-Think of this painting guide like a good pal thats been painting for years helping you get the hang of the basics with some easy tutorials to get your started.
+If you want a convenient and easy to follow way to learn acrylic painting as a beginner, check out this Acrylic Painting For Beginners: an A-Z guide to your first acrylic masterpiece bundle .
+Think of it like a good pal whose been painting for years helping you get the hang of the basics.

 Now for some tips…

 Use Synthetic brushes

 When starting out painting, learning how to use your brushes is the best thing you can.
 When you learn which type of brushes you need and how to use them properly they can become easy tools to help you achieve beautiful art.

 But unfortunately, brushes can often be intimidating for beginners and they often avoid learning about them.

 I was one of them.

 Head on over to the paint section of any art store and you will most likely be faced with a sea of brushes.
 From different sizes, shapes and even hair types.